If you are applying to Rocky Mountain College, the fee for the application costs $35.

 Make sure to check with Rocky Mountain College for more information on admission factors.

 To apply to Rocky Mountain College, all applicants must submit the following items.
-Double check with Rocky Mountain College's admissions department to confirm all application materials and requirements.
+Make sure to check in with Rocky Mountain College's admissions department to confirm all application materials and requirements.

 Students admitted to Rocky Mountain College have an average unweighted GPA of 3.4.